John I. Jenkins: Notre Dame presidency

+He was chosen as president by the Notre Dame board of trustees on April 29, 2004.
+His tenure began on July 1, 2005 and ended on June 1, 2024.

-At Jenkins’ inauguration on September 23, 2005, he stated: "My presidency will be driven by a wholehearted commitment to uniting and integrating... academic excellence and religious faith."
-In his inaugural address, Jenkins described his goals of making the university a leader in research that recognizes ethics and builds the connection between faith and studies.
-During his tenure, Notre Dame has increased its endowment, enlarged its student body, and underwent many construction projects on campus, including Compton Family Ice Arena, a new architecture hall, additional residence halls, the Jenkins-Nanovic Hall, and Campus Crossroads, a $400 million enhancement and expansion of Notre Dame Stadium.
+At Jenkins’ inauguration on September 23, 2005, Jenkins described his goals of making the university a leader in research that recognizes ethics and builds the connection between faith and studies.
+During his tenure, Notre Dame has increased its endowment, enlarged its student body, and undergone many construction projects on campus, including Compton Family Ice Arena, a new architecture hall, additional residence halls, the Jenkins-Nanovic Hall, and Campus Crossroads, a $400 million enhancement and expansion of Notre Dame Stadium.

+Early in his tenure at Notre Dame, Jenkins was criticized for other decisions such as allowing performances of The Vagina Monologues and showings of gay films on campus.

 Jenkins' decision to include an invitation to President Barack Obama to deliver the 2009 commencement address at Notre Dame and to receive an honorary degree was controversial.
 Inviting the sitting president of the United States to speak at commencement is, however, a custom at the University of Notre Dame.
 A number of Catholic bishops, including John Michael D'Arcy, the bishop of Fort Wayne–South Bend, as well as anti-abortion groups, criticized the invitation because of Obama's stance on abortion.

 In 2016, Kevin C. Rhoades, the bishop of Fort Wayne-South Bend, said that he disagreed with Notre Dame's decision to honor Vice President Joe Biden and John Boehner, the former speaker of the U.S. House of Representatives, with the university's Laetare Medal; Rhoades said he would have preferred the university to invite Biden and Boehner to speak "rather than bestow an honor that can provoke scandal."
-In 2018, Rhoades issued a statement saying, "I strongly disagree with Notre Dame’s decision to provide funding for contraception in its health insurance plans."

-Jenkins has also been criticized for other decisions such as allowing performances of The Vagina Monologues and showings of gay films on campus.

-As a member of the Holy Cross order, Jenkins is bound by a vow of poverty and like his predecessors is not paid a salary.
-The salary that is allocated for the president of the university, is given instead to the Holy Cross Order.
+On October 13, 2023, Jenkins announced his decision to step down from the presidency at the end of the 2023–24 academic year.
+On December 4, Robert A. Dowd was announced to succeed Jenkins as the 18th university president, beginning on June 1, 2024.

 Salary

 As a member of the Holy Cross order, Jenkins is bound by a vow of poverty.
 There is, however, still a presidential salary paid to Jenkins, according to an Internal Revenue Service Form 990, which is filled out by most non-profits such as private universities.
 In 2014, this salary was $830,119, making Jenkins officially the highest paid university president in the state of Indiana.
-To put this figure in perspective, it is more than double the official salary of the president of the United States.
+However, most of this money goes to the Congregation of Holy Cross, and not Jenkins himself.